jluciove/Reaction-Network-Analysis/README.md

 # Reaction Network Analysis

 Python code developed to analyze results from a legacy kinetic modeling tool.
-The code parses information from a reaction network and property files.
+The code parses information from reaction network and property files.
 The goal of the analysis is to understand where molecular flow is moving during kinetic parameter estimation.

 Analysis:
  - Stoichmetric Matrix